 The Basel Action Network (BAN) is "the world's only organization focused on confronting the global environmental injustice and economic inefficiency of toxic trade (toxic wastes, products and technologies) and its devastating impacts" (www.ban.org).
 BAN tackles environmental issues at a macro level by preventing irregular and unsustainable dumping of the world's toxic waste and pollution in these developing countries.
 BAN also promotes green, toxic free and democratic design of consumer products while banning waste trade.
-Research into this increasing global e-waste crisis and how well it could be addressed by using appropriate methodologies, such as; recycling, refurbishing and reusing and by other means is key in protecting the environment from further pollution and improving the quality of life for the generations to come.
+Research into this rapidly growing, e-waste problem worldwide and how best to manage it by means of proper recycling/reusing or adopting to other appropriate methodology is key in protecting the environment from further pollution and improving the quality of life for the generations to come.
 In the long run we also intend sharing our findings with organizations like BAN, Greenpeace and others to promote a pollution free global environment.
 There is a lack of academic research in this area and such a project will place academic research in the forefront.